connectwithprakash/academic_writing_template/README.md

 # Academic Writing Template

-A versatile LaTeX template for academic writing, including research papers, conference papers, theses, and dissertations.
-Simplify document formatting and focus on content creation with clean layouts, efficient bibliography management, and comprehensive user guides.
-Save time and produce polished academic papers with ease.
+The "Academic Writing Template" repository is a versatile LaTeX template designed to facilitate the writing of various academic documents, including research papers, conference papers, theses, and dissertations.
+With a user-friendly and organized format, this template empowers researchers, academics, and students to focus on the content of their work without worrying about intricate document formatting.